olaroos/deepnetnotes/logbook.md

 However the paper propses to cache the old hidden-states to be reused during evaluation and refer to them as the memory $m \part \mathbb{R}^{M x d}$.

 M is equal to sequence length during training but increased multiple times during evaluation.
 It is unclear to me how these cached hidden states are used during evaluation.
+This is the only thing that I don't understand about the Transformer-XL paper. https://arxiv.org/pdf/1901.02860.pdf

+I finished reading the Transformer-XL paper.
+My plan now before I implement the Transformer-XL is to finish the Vanilla-Transformer.
+I'm only missing the positional-embedding matrix functionality.